Ethycs/LLMKernel/docs/magic_guide.md

 The LLM Kernel supports multimodal content including images, PDFs, and clipboard content for vision-capable models.

+**Important:** Images and PDFs are now added to the conversation context and persist across cells, just like in regular LLM chat interfaces!

+### Two Ways to Handle PDFs

+1. **%llm_pdf** - Converts PDF pages to images (works with any vision model)
+2. **%llm_pdf_native** - Uploads the PDF file directly (for APIs that support native PDF like OpenAI GPT-4.1+, Claude)

 ### `%llm_paste`
-Paste and include clipboard content (image or text) in the next LLM query.
+Paste and include clipboard content (image or text) in the conversation context.

 ```python
 %llm_paste                    # Paste clipboard content